ahmedbesbes/React-App-Flask-SSL/README.md

     <img src="./images/docker-secure.png" width="80%">
 </p>

-This is the code for this <a href="">article</a>.
+Learn more about this project via this <a href="">article</a>.

 ### Description

-This is a boilerplate code I played with to learn about Docker and deployment.
+This is a boilerplate code I played with to learn about Docker, deployment and SSL encryption.

 It covers: